David Dvorkin

-David Dvorkin (born October 8, 1943) is an American writer of speculative fiction, born in the UK.
+David Dvorkin (born October 8, 1943) is an American writer of speculative fiction.

+Early life and education

-Dvorkin earned a Bachelor of Arts in mathematics and physics from Indiana University as well as an MS in mathematics from the University of Houston.
+Dvorkin was born in the United Kingdom.
+He earned a Bachelor of Arts in mathematics and physics from Indiana University Bloomington as well as a Master of Science in mathematics from the University of Houston.
 He worked at NASA (1967-1971) as an aerospace engineer on Apollo 8 through Apollo 15, and at Martin Marietta (1971-1974) on the Viking Mars program.
 Subsequently, he worked as a software developer and technical writer before retiring from full-time work in 2009.